Understanding Bilateral Executory Contracts: What They Are and Why They Matter

 - Acceptance: The other party agrees to those terms unequivocally.

-- Consideration: Something of value exchanged between parties.
+- Consideration: Something of value (money, service, goods, etc.) exchanged between parties.
+This mutual inducement differentiates contracts from mere promises.

 - Mutual assent and legal capacity: Both parties understand and agree to the contract terms and have the legal ability to enter into the contract.